Saturday, April 21, 2018

 Take a look at the self-test checklist we’ll give you at reception – these questions will help decide if you can do the self-test or if you need an appointment with a nurse instead.

 If you are eligible for a STI self-test, the receptionist will give you the self-test kit to take to the clinic bathroom where you’ll either do a urine sample or a vaginal swab.

 There are instructions on the bathroom walls, which explain everything, and if you have any questions, the receptionist can help answer them.

-You’ll be told where to put your finished sample and you’re done!
-You’ll hear from a nurse within 5 days about your results and if you need treatment, they’ll book you in for an appointment.
+You’ll be told where to put your finished sample.
+You’ll hear from a nurse within five days about your results and if you need treatment, they’ll book you in for an appointment.

 STI self-tests will check for two of the most common STIs in New Zealand; gonorrhoea and chlamydia.